BeskarDev/nexus-rpg/docs/05-combat/03-distances-movement.md

 | --- | --- | --- | --- | --- | --- | --- |
 | Damage | 5 | 10 | 20 | 40 | 60 | 100 |

-### **Moving Objects**
+### Moving Objects

-You are able to move heavy objects up to 10 x Strength in load.
-If the object exceeds your Over-Encumbrance, you require one minute to move it a short distance.
+You are able to move heavy objects depending on your Strength:

+- up to 3 x Strength: move normally.
+- up to 10 x Strength: move as in difficult terrain.
+- up to 20 x Strength: move a short distance over one delving turn.

+> These ranged assume you have move the object without support.
+For example, dragging an object on the ground instead of carrying it might increase the size and weight of objects you can move.
+>

 ### Crawling, Crouching, Climbing, and Swimming